 Applies to all contracts and documents except those specified in the First Schedule

 India's Information Technology Act, 2000 (amended in 2008) provides the legal framework for electronic signatures in India.
 Section 2(1)(ta) defines electronic signatures, and Section 5 grants them legal validity equivalent to handwritten signatures when the requirements are met.
 The 2008 amendment expanded the definition from 'digital signatures' to 'electronic signatures,' recognizing a broader range of authentication technologies.
 For an electronic signature to be valid under the IT Act, it must be reliable, linked to the signatory, and capable of identifying them.
 The signature creation data must be under the sole control of the signatory, and any alteration after signing must be detectable.
-SignForge meets all of these requirements through its consent-based workflow, signer identification via email and metadata, ECDSA cryptographic verification, and SHA-256 document hashing.
+SignForge records each of these: a consent-based workflow, signer identification via email and metadata, ECDSA cryptographic verification, and SHA-256 document hashing.

 Signer identified via email, IP address, and user-agent — uniquely linked to signatory